 - To provide a space for all members of the community to enjoy and participate in community gardening.

 You can access the garden from the corner of Swift and Clarence Streets.
-Members of the garden can access the garden at any time, however the garden is open to visitors and new members on Tuesdays and Sundays between 9am and noon.
+Members of the garden can access the garden at any time, however the garden is open to visitors and new members on Wednesday and Sundays between 9am and noon.